ExitValue.ai

 How much does specialty retail sell for?

-Single-store independent specialty retail typically sells for 1-3x SDE.
-Multi-store concepts (3-10 locations) trade at 3-6x EBITDA.
-Regional chains and differentiated specialty retail can command 5-9x EBITDA.
-Public comps like Five Below trade at 12-18x EBITDA, anchoring the upper end of strategic acquisitions.
+Single-store independent specialty retail typically sells for an SDE-multiple range.
+Multi-store concepts (3-10 locations) trade at platform-tier earnings multiples.
+Regional chains and differentiated specialty retail can command platform-tier earnings multiples.
+Public comps like Five Below trade at platform-tier earnings multiples, anchoring the upper end of strategic acquisitions.

 What kills a specialty retail valuation?